kabirshhaikh/Leetcode/README.md

 -> Sum of squares of special elements - leetcode easy problem -> Smallest Range 1 - leetcode easy problem
 -> Maximum units on a truck - leetcode easy problem
+-> Sum of digits in the minimum number - leetcode easy problem